GET TO KNOW US

 Marchella Lee, MS CCC-SLP

 Marchella earned her Master’s Degree at Emerson College in Speech-Language Pathology and has practiced for nearly 20 years in both private practices and public school settings.
 Marchella has evaluated and treated children and young adults with speech, language, and social learning disorders.
 She has experience working with a wide range of communicative difficulties including social communication, executive functioning, receptive and expressive languages, articulation, phonology, and fluency.
 She has worked with individuals with diverse and complex diagnoses such as Autism Spectrum Disorder, Non-Verbal Learning Disability, Landau-Kleffner Syndrome, Down Syndrome, Allagille Syndrome, Velo-Cardio-Facial Syndrome, cerebral palsy, oral and verbal apraxia, dyspraxia, language learning disabilities, and hearing loss.
-In addition to working part-time at Lex Communicate, Marchella currently works full-time as a Speech and Language Pathologist at the elementary level in the Sudbury Public Schools.
 When she is not working, she enjoys spending time with her husband and three awesome children.